York Museum Gardens: History

-The gardens, which were given to the Yorkshire Philosophical Society by the British Royal Family in 1828, occupy part of the former grounds of St. Mary's Abbey.
+The gardens, which were given to the Yorkshire Philosophical Society by the British royal family in 1828, occupy part of the former grounds of St. Mary's Abbey.
 The society acquired the land to build a museum to house its collections; the Yorkshire Museum was completed in 1830.
 The land was granted to the Yorkshire Philosophical Society under the condition that botanical gardens would be established on the site.
 These were created during the 1830s in a gardenesque style design by landscape architect Sir John Murray Naysmith.
 They originally contained a conservatory, a pond and a menagerie, which was destroyed when a bear escaped from it and had brief control of the area.
 The then Princess Victoria visited the gardens in 1835, the year that they were first open to the public.
 In 1854 the gardens were described as "one of the principal attractions of York".
-At this time entrance as free to members and for non-members entrance cost one shilling except on Saturday when it cost six pence.
+At this time entrance was free to members and for non-members entrance cost one shilling except on Saturday when it cost six pence.

 In 1960, the gardens and the Yorkshire Museum were given in trust to the City of York Council and they became a public park.
 Since 2002, they have been managed by the York Museums Trust, along with York Castle Museum and York Art Gallery.
 The gardens are maintained by the Askham Bryan College of Agriculture.